AO-StreetArt/AOSharedServiceLibrary/docs/use/README.md

     // Set up a Service Component Factory, where we get our application components CommandLineInterpreterFactory cli_factory;

 The factory then provides us access to instances of the interfaces exposed by the library.

-Let's take a look with the components below.
+    CommandLineInterface *cli = cli_factory.get_command_line_interface( argc, argv );

 Note: Be sure to delete anything you build with the factories!

 ### Callbacks

-Request-based callbacks are critical components of AOSSL, and can be seen used with several AOSSL components.
+Request-based callbacks are critical components of AOSSL, and can be seen used with several AOSSL components, in particular the HTTP Server and Couchbase Administrator.
 All callbacks match the following method signature:
     std::string process_request(struct Request *req)

-The Request object has a few properties which are relevent:
+The Request object has a few properties which are relevant:

 * req_data - Used to store original request data
 * req_addr - Used to store the request type